 Yes, the franchisor teaches the franchisee how to operate according to the system and yes, the franchisor assists the franchisee in growing their business and yes, the franchisor establishes many of the rules and boundaries for operating the business.
 But, franchisees are not children.
 They have made a business decision to purchase the franchise and have voluntarily agreed to operate the business according to the rules and boundaries set forth by the franchisor.
 They are responsible for the activities of the business, and its failure and success are typically their responsibility.

-Potential franchisees are provided information about the franchise and the contract in the Uniform Franchise Offering Circular (UFOC) prior to their making the decision to become a franchisee.
-They have ample opportunity to review the documents and to seek professional (legal, accounting, etc.) opinions regarding both the viability of the business concept and the terms of the contract.
+Potential franchisees are provided information about the franchise and the contract in the Franchise Disclosure Document (FDD) prior to their making the decision to become a franchisee.
+They have ample opportunity to review the document and to seek professional (legal, accounting, etc.) opinions regarding both the viability of the business concept and the terms of the contract.
 If their investigation of the opportunity leads them to believe that it is not “right” for them, they are free to look at other franchises – or to start their own business.

 If they choose to become a franchisee and later decide that it was the wrong decision, most franchise agreements allow them to sell their business.